redbluewater/BATSallTime/README.md

 ## tasks to-do list
-Whole group:
-- [x] Bring master bottle file up to 2023 (BIOS-SCOPE and BATS cruises now done through summer 2023)

-Ellie:
-- [ ] Get the pipeline file up on GitHub (not sure this is still needed, see image from Krista)

 Ruth
 - [ ] put glider data and metadata into BCO-DMO format

 Krista
 - [x] update GitHub README.md again once all the pieces are ready
+- [ ] Work on code to pull in discrete data
 - [ ] Work on Craig's code to make one cast and coordinate so end up with cruise and nominal depths (setting up to integrate with data-portal)
 - [ ] organize brainstorming session for February BIOS-SCOPE meeting